Asian stocks mixed after US job gain paves way for rate hike | Business

 - China

-Asian stocks were mixed on Monday after strong US jobs data cleared the way for more interest rate hikes and China reported its exports rose by double digits.
+Asian stocks were mixed on Monday after strong US jobs data cleared the way for more interest rate hikes and Chinese exports rose by double digits.

 Shanghai and Tokyo advanced while Hong Kong and Seoul retreated.
 Oil prices edged higher.